Free shipping to the peninsula on orders over €29

 Socks and Pop Culture

-Another example of the importance of socks in fashion is how they have been used by the most famous artists in pop culture, music icons such as Michael Jackson with his white socks in Billy Jean.
+Another example of the importance of socks in fashion is how they have been used by the most famous artists in pop culture, music icons like Michael Jackson with his white socks in Billy Jean.

-At that time it was normal to see the trendiest music groups making a reference to socks, such as the Red Hot Chilli Peppers, who appeared on the cover of one of their albums naked with socks on.
+At that time, it was common to see the trendiest music groups making some nod to socks, such as the Red Hot Chili Peppers.
+They appeared on the cover of one of their albums naked except for socks.

-The art of film and TV shows has also left us with memorable moments involving socks.
+The art of cinema and series has also left memorable moments with socks.
 From Chandler's socks in Friends to Marty MacFly's futuristic socks in Back to the Future.

-Socks are not just an item of underwear, but are also a new avenue for self-expression and a key ally when it comes to finding your personal style.
-Leave your comments if you agree with us.
+Socks are not just an undergarment, but also a new way for self-expression and a key ally when it comes to finding your personal style.
+Find the design you like the most at this link.

 100% ORGANIC COTTON